FT81xMania/GDSTx/README.md

    to point to that you downloaded.

 # Extra libraries
-* To calibrate the FT81x screens in STM32Fx we need an external EEPROM.
-You can download the AT24C32 library from
+* AT24C32 library to calibrate the FT81x screens in STM32Fx we need an external EEPROM.
-* Library SdFat
+* Library SdFat for multimedia support

 # Tips
 * These screens have a problem, being the length of the SPI BUS cables.
 The purpose is to be very short, between 7 and 10 mm.
 Also a tip is to use on this same SPI BUS some pull-up resistors.